 Special object which contains attributes which control the behavior of cx_Oracle, allowing for opting in for new features.
-The following attributes are supported:
+No attributes are currently supported so all attributes will silently ignore being set and will always appear to have the value None.